 As most people have group chats and multi-person video calls with friends and family.
 We’ve become accustomed to communicating on a larger scale.
 Within every conversation, some people are not scared to speak up and some that are content with sitting back.
 These are the types of communications that can hinder a team.
 Communication within your team has never been more essential than it is within today’s business climate.

-Multiple types of communication methods are needed in order to be in contact more frequently when your team is working remotely and can not communicate in person.
-With this new move to working remotely, you need to make your communication within your team more intentional and create a routine.
+Multiple types of communication methods are needed in order to be in contact more frequently.
+When your team is working remotely and can not communicate in person.
+With this new move to working remotely, you need to make communication within your team more intentional and routine.
 There are many ways you can schedule reoccurring meetings with your team.
-As many of us are already using Zoom for business and personal calls, Zoom allows for reoccurring meetings and can help your team meet frequently.
-Below, we’ve put together a list of tips to help your remote team communicate more effectively.
+As many of us are already using Zoom for business and personal calls there is also other functionality.
+Zoom allows for reoccurring meetings and can help your team meet frequently.
+Below, we’ve put together a list of tips to make your remote team communication more effective.

 Do you even need to meet?

 Most of us have been in situations where we have to meet time and time again with our team, and you are left with a feeling that it is not an effective use of your time.
 This can be a symptom of poor communication.